 “Know thyself” is an injunction that brings us back to the present moment; the experience of a self.
 To postulate anything more allows for escape.
 We can get quite lost in ideologies and devotions; they allow us to hide from the present moment.
 The experience of a self is the one essential.
 We need nothing else.
 We need concern ourselves with nothing other than what we know beyond all doubt: our own existence.

-The author of ‘The Cloud of Unknowing’ gives us the following practice.
-Focus on the experience of a self.
-The experience of a self as a whole, not on any attribute of the self.
+We simply focus on the experience of a self: the experience of a self as a whole, not on any particular attribute of the self.
 Take any and all attributes of the self and roll them up all together in a lump.
-Experience all attributes as one single lump of self: the experience of a self – out of which all other attributes arise.
+Experience all attributes as one single lump of self: the experience of a self – out of which all particular attributes arise.

 This is the practice.
 We search for the experience of self at its most fundamental level and develop familiarity with this simple process of experiencing a self – at its most essential.

 The second step is to take the experience of a self, the ‘lump of self’, and set it aside.
 We set our gaze beyond it.
 This is prayer.
 A simple orientation away from self toward the incomprehensible.
 The practice of presence gives way to the prayer of Presence – and our life becomes an oscillation between the two.

 Through practice we soon come to see the author’s meaning in the observation that ‘sin is nothing other than the self ‘.
 Sin being that which separates us from God.
 Consequently, St John of the Cross writes: